weiping-playnext/Zenject/Documentation/WritingAutomatedTests.md

 ```

 To run it, open up Unity's test runner by selecting `Window -> Test Runner`.
-Then make sure the EditMode tab is selected, then click Run All or right click on the specific test you want to run.
+Then make sure the EditMode tab is selected, then click `Run All` or right click on the specific test you want to run.

 As you can see above, this approach is very basic and just involves inheriting from the `ZenjectUnitTestFixture` class.
-All this helper class does is ensure that a new Container is re-created before each test method is called.
+All `ZenjectUnitTestFixture` does is ensure that a new Container is re-created before each test method is called.
 That's it.
 This is the entire code for it:

 ```csharp
 public abstract class ZenjectUnitTestFixture